-However the real systematic expulsion and persecution of the Jews began withe advent of Arab Nationalism, an ideology based on a inchoate socialistic and racist doctrine.
+However the real systematic expulsion and persecution of the Jews began with the advent of Arab Nationalism, an ideology based on an inchoate socialistic and racist doctrine.
 Regrettably it was partially fanned by the West, especially the British to counteract the Communist inroads into the Middle East.

-Not so strangely, the Middle Eastern Jews often referred to as Mizrahi in contradiction to the Ashkenazi Jews Europe, have a distinctly Oriental culture and have not always had an easy time conforming to the Western culture of the Ashkenazi which has defined Israel.One can find many Jewish web sites nostalgically lamenting their lost paradise of their lives in Iraq or Egypt.
+Not so strangely, the Middle Eastern Jews often referred to as “Mizrahi”, as opposed to the “Ashkenazi” Jews Europe, have a distinctly Oriental culture and have not always had an easy time conforming to the Western culture of the Ashkenazi ,which has defined Israel.One can find many Jewish web sites nostalgically lamenting their lost paradise of their lives in Iraq or Egypt.

 But also not surprising, despite a lot of Academic nonsense abut the commonality of the Mizrahi Jews to the Arabs, the hatred of the Mizrahi toward the Arabs, is often the most intense.
 This is not at all surprising considering their treatment.

-When in Egypt, we in the US embassy use todo short weekends at the Faroun house in Alexandria.
-It formerly Beloit ged to a wealthy Jewish family that had lived in Egypt for hundreds of years.
+When we were in Egypt, the US embassy personnel use to do short weekends at the Faroun house in Alexandria.
+It formerly belonged to a wealthy Jewish family that had lived in Egypt for hundreds of years.
 Even the silverware was still there as the Jews were expelled with generally one suitcase and the clothes on their back.
 In places like Iraq and Syria they were lucky to escape with their lives.

 The Israelis have missed a huge opportunity to harp on this to counter the unceasing Palestinian tales of exile.